-Bronchitis Symptoms and treatment of bronchitis by superadmin October 1, 2022 written by superadmin October 1, 2022 5 mins read Table of Contents SymptomsAcute BronchitisChronic bronchitisTransmission People with bronchitis have swelling and inflammation in their bronchial tubes, the air passages that link the mouth and nose with the lungs.
+Bronchitis Symptoms and treatment of bronchitis by Guaifenesin.org October 1, 2022 written by Guaifenesin.org October 1, 2022 5 mins read 625 Table of Contents SymptomsAcute BronchitisChronic bronchitisTransmission People with bronchitis have swelling and inflammation in their bronchial tubes, the air passages that link the mouth and nose with the lungs.
 Symptoms of bronchitis include a cough, wheezing, and difficulty breathing.
 People may also have trouble clearing heavy mucus or phlegm from their airways.
 Bronchitis can be acute or chronic.
 Acute bronchitis usually clears up, but chronic bronchitis is persistent and never completely goes away.
 Quitting or avoiding smoking can help prevent bronchitis.
 This article looks at the causes, symptoms, treatments, and prevention of bronchitis.
 Symptoms Bronchitis can be acute or chronic.
 If it is acute, it happens once, and then a person recovers.
 If it is chronic, it never goes away, and a person lives with it constantly, although it may get better and worse at times.
 Signs and symptoms of both acute and chronic bronchitis include: a persistent cough, which may produce mucus wheezing a low fever and chills a feeling of tightness in the chest a sore throat body aches breathlessness headaches a blocked nose and sinuses A person with bronchitis may have a cough that lasts for several weeks or even a few months if the bronchial tubes take a long time to heal fully.
 The symptoms of chronic bronchitis can flare up regularly.
 For many people, this happens during the winter months.
 However, bronchitis is not the only condition that causes a cough.
 A cough that refuses to go away may be a sign of asthma, pneumonia, or many other conditions.
 Anyone with a persistent cough should see a doctor for a diagnosis.
 Acute Bronchitis Acute bronchitis lasts for a specific length of time.
 It commonly follows a similar pattern to a viral infection, such as a cold or the flu, and it may stem from the same virus.
 The person may have: a cough with or without mucus chest discomfort or soreness fever a mild headache and body aches shortness of breath Symptoms usually go away after a few days or weeks.
 Chronic bronchitis Chronic bronchitis has similar symptoms to acute bronchitis, but it is an ongoing illness.
 One definition states that a person has chronic bronchitis if they have a daily, productive cough for at least 3 months of the year, 2 or more years in a row.
 The National Library of Medicine describe it as a type of chronic obstructive pulmonary disease (COPD) in which the bronchial tubes produce a lot of mucus.
 It either does not go away, or it goes away and keeps coming back.
 The Centers for Disease Control and Prevention (CDC) note that a person who develops emphysema alongside chronic bronchitis will receive a diagnosis of COPD.
 This is a serious and potentially life threatening condition.
 Transmission If bronchitis is due to a viral or bacterial infection, it is possible to transmit the infection to another person through droplets when coughing.
-To reduce the risk of passing on an infection, a person should: wash their hands often cough into a tissue take extra care around young children, older people, and those with a weakened immune system 0 comment 0 FacebookTwitterPinterestEmail superadmin previous post Guaifenesin: The Answer To Fibromyalgia? next post Chronic Bronchitis You may also like Guaifenesin and the Management of Chronic Bronchitis October 1, 2022 Chronic Bronchitis October 1, 2022 Leave a Comment Cancel Reply Save my name, email, and website in this browser for the next time I comment.
+To reduce the risk of passing on an infection, a person should: wash their hands often cough into a tissue take extra care around young children, older people, and those with a weakened immune system 0 comment 0 FacebookTwitterPinterestEmail Guaifenesin.org previous post Some Effective Home Remedies for Dry Cough next post Chronic Bronchitis You may also like Guaifenesin and the Management of Chronic Bronchitis October 1, 2022 Chronic Bronchitis October 1, 2022 Leave a Comment Cancel ReplyYou must be logged in to post a comment.